 25Therefore, choose you by the voice of this people, judges, that ye may be judged according to the laws which have been given you by our fathers, which are correct, and which were given them by the hand of the Lord.

-26now it is not common that the voice of the poeple desireth any thing contrary to that which is right but it is common for the lesser part of the people to desire that which is not right, therefore this shall ye observe & make it your law to do your business by the voice of the people
+now it is not common that the voice of the poeple desireth anything contrary to that which is right but it is common for the lesser part of the people to desire that which is not right, therefore this shall ye observe & make it your law to do your business by the voice of the people

 27And if the time comes that the voice of the people doth choose iniquity, then is the time that the judgments of God will come upon you; yea, then is the time he will visit you with great destruction even as he has hitherto visited this land.